-The proposal was based on a Tier II data centre design and utilises highly efficient DX cooling systems that are able to offer a potential annualised PUE of circa 1.39.
+The proposal was based on a Tier II Data Centre design and utilises highly efficient DX cooling systems that can offer a potential annualised PUE of circa 1.39.

 The new data centre was fitted with 8 x data cabinets installed in a cold aisle arrangement in 2 rows of 4 configuration.